top of page

 Next, I again went to Bozeman and walked into an outdoor store.
 It has some locations spreading in western states and sells most kind of outdoor gears.
 In the Bozeman store, they have good amount of fly-fishing gears and tying materials.
 When I walked in there, they had a HUGE inventory reduction sale of a well-known wholesale supplier.
 I asked why.
 They told me they were changing the suppliers/vendors.
 I did pick up some trout fly materials but also there were many many materials for Atlantic salmon and steelhead flies such as dyed goose feathers, golden pheasant skins, dyed guinea feathers, etc., etc. I grabbed what I could find and what I thought useful.

-Based on videos and books from Tom and with some materials I bought without too much understanding, I tried to tie some!!
+Based on videos and books and with some materials I bought without too much understanding, I tried to tie some!!
 It was very new and interesting to say the least.

-The last piece of coincidences was another chance meeting like I met Tom.
+The last piece of coincidences was another chance meeting.

 Another few days later, I happened to borrow a book from a then neighbor.